FMLA Frequently Asked Questions

 9. Who is considered an immediate family member under the city’s FMLA policy?

-An employee’s spouse, registered domestic partner, children (son or daughter), and parents are immediate family members for purposes of FMLA.
+An employee’s spouse, children (son or daughter), and parents are immediate family members for purposes of FMLA.
 The term "parent" does not include a parent "in-law."
 Son or daughter means a biological, adopted, or foster child, a stepchild, or a legal ward.
 The child does not need to be a biological child; all that is required is that their relationship carries the same responsibilities as a biological relationship.
 A child must be either under age 18, or age 18 or older and "incapable of self-care because of a mental or physical disability.''

 10. Under the FMLA, when is an adult child "incapable of self-care?"